Giovanni Bisignani

 Giovanni Bisignani (born 1946) is an Italian businessman, who was Director General and Chief Executive Officer of the International Air Transport Association from 2002 to 2011.

 Education

 Bisignani was born in Rome, and received an undergraduate degree from the Sapienza University of Rome.
-He later studied as graduate student at Harvard Business School.
+He later studied as a graduate student at Harvard Business School.

 Career

 Bisignani has managerial and business advisory experience, mostly in the transportation field, including: